 Your Last Will and Testament and Trust Documents

-The Virginia State Bar determines the laws that apply to your Last Will and Testament and trust documents.
+Virginia law determines what will happen to the estate of a resident who dies here.
+If the resident had a Last Will and Testament or a Trust, then those documents will govern much of what happens to the resident's property as well.
 When these legal documents are executed in accordance with the law in one state, they are typically deemed valid in other states, but this is not the end of the matter.
 Failing to update your estate plan when you move to Virginia, for example, can make it more challenging for your heirs to inherit as seamlessly as possible while remaining in accordance with your wishes.
 To begin, failing to update your estate plan upon your move means that your loved ones will very likely need the legal guidance of an attorney from each state upon your death.

 Estate Taxes at the State Level